wheelchair – types and uses

 what are wheelchairs for different purposes?

 Wheelchairs vary in usability and functionality greatly.
-The best way to maximise the use of your wheelchair is to let your doctor pick out the best option for you.
+The best way to maximize the use of your wheelchair is to let your doctor pick out the best option for you.
 Usually, this is done considering your:

 • Age